 are sung at a Sundance, do they bring healing energy to the Lodge?

-Like the Eagle whistles used in a Sundance (which tells the Great Spirit that we have come to the Sundance to ask for life) the Sundance Drum serves the same purpose.
-The songs sung by the drummers/singers resonate throughout the Universe and bring in the loving and healing energy of the Great Spirit
+Answer: Like the Eagle whistles used in a Sundance (which tells the Great Spirit that we have come to the Sundance to ask for life) the Sundance Drum serves the same purpose.
+The songs sung by the drummers/singers resonate throughout the Universe and bring in the loving and healing energy of the Great Spirit.

 The sound of the Sundance Drum helps to open the doorway to greater knowledge or Heaven, where all prayers